MentorMentee/mentorship/README.md

 involved.
 It is about helping each other to expand and grow so that everyone wins.

+## Mentor
+Mentor The mentor’s role is to share experience, insights and feedback that will guide the mentor in the achievement of his or her learning objectives.
+Listening plays an important part in the mentoring role – listening to understand the mentee’s goals and to uncover key learning opportunities that support those goals.

 ## Mentee
 The mentee’s role is to manage the mentoring